-The Panel observes that if the Respondent had legitimate purposes in registering and using the disputed domain name it would have filed a Response in this proceeding.
+The Panel observes that if the Respondent had legitimate purposes in registering and using the disputed domain name it would have filed a response in this proceeding.

-The Panel, having taken into account the Respondent's knowledge of the "BOURSORAMA" trademark at the time of the disputed domain name's registration, that no response to the complaint has been filed and the use of the disputed domain name for impersonating the Complainant and making phishing attempts, considers that the disputed domain name was registered and is being used in bad faith.
+The Panel, having taken into account the Respondent's knowledge of the "ARCELORMITTAL" trademark at the time of the disputed domain name's registration, that no response to the complaint has been filed, and the use of the disputed domain name redirecting users to a website offering financial services (thus intentionally attempting to attract, for commercial gain, Internet users to the Respondent's website, by creating a likelihood of confusion with the Complainant's trademark), considers that the disputed domain name was registered and is being used in bad faith.